Mirrorless vs DSLR: introduction

 - DSLR: Even entry-level models have full manual controls, and DSLRs are powerful cameras

-- CSC: They match DSLRs feature for feature, often going a step or two further
+- Mirrorless: They match DSLRs feature for feature, often going a step or two further

 In terms of photographic features and controls, DSLRs and mirrorless cameras are hard to split here.